 The Memorial is supported by donations and sponsorship.
 Should you wish to make a donation there is a collection box on site or for further information please contact the Trustees.

 Or write to: Community Memorial, Main Terminal Building, Brighton City Airport, Shoreham-by-Sea, West Sussex BN43 5FF

 The Trustees wish to express their grateful thanks to the Airport owners and operators, their management and staff as well as all the tenants and users of the Airport.
 Special thanks go to the companies and individuals who provided materials, machinery, labour, funds, help and advice as well as ongoing support and assistance.
 All of which have allowed us to restore and improve the memorial and put in place ongoing maintenance to make it available for all to share.

 It should be noted that The Shoreham Airport Community Memorial is not a registered charity with the Charity Commission.
 The Shoreham Airport Community Memorial is set up with a Small Charity Governing Constitution and is managed solely with charitable aims and for public benefit.

-The Trustees are Mrs. Anne Bean, Mrs. Maureen Meadows, Mr. Geoffrey Smith, Mrs. Jane Smith, Mr. Allan Fowler.
+The Trustees are Mrs. Anne Bean, Mrs. Joan Fowler, Mr. Geoffrey Smith, Mrs. Jane Smith, Mr. Allan Fowler.